geoblacklight/geoblacklight-schema/README.md

 ## Requirements

-* Saxon-HE, the Home Edition from http://saxon.sourceforge.net
+* Saxon-HE v9, the Home Edition from http://saxon.sourceforge.net installed as `vendor/saxon9he.jar`

 #  Schema for GeoBlacklight